tejapathuri/assignment2-Pathuri/README.md

     3. taxi
     4. car or towncar
 2. Easiest way and the fastest way to get to the airport is through a taxi it takes about 1hr 25mins.

 #### Locations around the museum
-* list of other locations around the museum that you would recommend for others
-    * Qutub Minar
+    - Qutub Minar
-    * Swaminarayan Akshardham
+    - Swaminarayan Akshardham
-    * Gurudwara Bangla Sahib
+    - Gurudwara Bangla Sahib
-    * Humayun's Tomb
+    - Humayun's Tomb
-    * Lodhi Garden
+    - Lodhi Garden
-    * Delhi Airport Metro Express
+    - Delhi Airport Metro Express
-    * Chandni Chowk
+    - Chandni Chowk
-    * India Gate
+    - India Gate